 Nolah and Zenhaven are both versatile foam mattress choices for those who aren’t certain about the exact type of support they need, but each is best suited to a very different type of sleeper.
-Here’s a rundown of the similarities and differences, so you can make an educated decision.
+This mattress comparison will give you a rundown of the similarities and differences, so you can make an educated decision.

 - Zenhaven is flippable, with a firmer side and a softer side.

-- Nolah is softer than the soft side of the Zenhaven.
+- Nolah is noticeably softer than the soft side of the Zenhaven.

 - Nolah uses a proprietary foam that is similar to memory foam but does not contain all the same chemicals.
 Also unlike standard memory foam, Nolah’s material is temperature neutral.